Toyota Yaris Hybrid review

 |Car type||Fuel economy||CO2 emissions||0-62mph|

 The Yaris feels most at home in the city, with direct steering and a drivetrain that's more than willing to operate under electric power for much of the time when in 'Eco' mode.
-It's great to drive on the open road, too, with a crisp, responsive feel through corners, but motorways can make the powertrain feel a little strained.
+It's great to drive on the open road, too, with a crisp, responsive feel through corners, but motorways can make the powertrain feel strained.

 Elsewhere, the car's interior is well made and functional, but stops short of being exciting.
-Infotainment is better than before, but still not class-leading, although proper smartphone integration is very welcome indeed.
+Infotainment is better than before, but still not class-leading, although proper smartphone integration is welcome indeed.

 In This Review